-3 DATA GENERATION METHODOLOGY
+3 OUR DATA GENERATION METHODOLOGY

 Currently, automated data generation focuses in large part on a constructive process, whose parameters can be tuned.
-We propose a complementary approach in which we perform a subsequent filtering step on this process to ensure that the resulting distribution has certain properties.
+We propose a complementary approach in which we perform post-selection on this data to ensure certain properties.

 We define a salient random variable as one whose distribution in the final dataset is of interest.
-In the case of program synthesis, we consider two kinds of salient variables: variables denoting important features of a program in the given DSL, such as its length and degree of nesting; and variables denoting features for the input space.
+In the case of program synthesis, there are two kinds of salient variables: $X = \{X_1, \ldots, X_n\}$ and $Z = \{Z_1, \ldots, Z_m\}$ , where the random variable $X_i$ denotes a certain important feature of a program in the DSL D and the random variable $Z_j$ denotes a feature for the input space.

 In many cases, we can modify our sampling procedure to ensure a desirable distribution of a particular salient variable.
 However, for some salient variables, it is infeasible to tune the parameters of a given sampling procedure in order to obtain a desired distribution for that salient variable.
-For example, if we sample programs directly from a context-free grammar, it is difficult to control the distribution of various salient variables such as program length, degree of nesting, etc. This is a notable problem in both the Karel and Calculator domains.
+For example, if we sample programs directly from a context-free grammar, we can end up biasing various salient variables such as program length, degree of nesting, etc. This is a notable problem in both the Karel and Calculator domains.

 Furthermore, within the context of program synthesis specifically, there is often an additional challenge: not all inputs are valid for all programs.
-For example, in the Karel domain, an input for a given program would be invalid if the program attempts to perform illegal actions for that input (such as move into walls or pickMarker in a cell containing no markers).
-The requirement that the program/input pairs suit each other itself acts as an unpredictable filter that makes it difficult to ensure uniformity of salient variables by tuning generation parameters.
+For example, in the Karel domain, Karel is not allowed to move into walls or pickMarker in a cell containing no markers.
+The requirement that the program/input pairs suit each other itself acts as an unpredictable post-selector that makes it difficult to ensure uniformity of salient variables by tuning generation parameters.